 When all is said and done, these riders are designed to help people who need help, so, for example, if you’re diagnosed with Alzheimer’s and you forget to pay your monthly premium, the consumer protection feature ensures your policy is not terminated at the time you need the rider benefits the most.

 Because of specific regulations around LTC rider designs these types of products are required to have consumer protection provisions.
 Chronic illness riders are not required to include these but some do.
 If you’re interested in purchasing life insurance with a chronic illness rider, be sure to talk with your agent about whether or not your rider has consumer protection provisions.

 A standalone term or permanent life insurance policy may not meet all your needs.
 You can customize and strengthen your life insurance protection by purchasing riders to create the ideal insurance package that addresses all of your primary concerns.
-Riders also vary considerably carrier to carrier, so working with Quotacy is ideal because we have access to multiple carriers and will help you create a policy for your individual situation.
-Talk to a Quotacy agent today about your options.
+Riders also vary considerably company to company, so working with Quotacy is ideal because we have access to multiple companies and will help you create a policy for your individual situation.

 Senior Editor and Licensed Life Insurance Expert